+Pupils are stretched and challenged according to their needs, through measures such as small group interventions, 1:1 support and extension activities.
 The mastery approach enables all pupils to be catered for and gives opportunities for children to show that they are working at greater depth.
-In addition, Year 5/6 pupils in Maths and English enrichment groups access highly challenging curricula, in preparation for their entrance exams.
-Enrichment classes are also provided for those in Drama, Sport, Art, and Music to support pupils in the scholarship process.
+In addition, Year 5/6 pupils in enrichment groups access highly challenging curricula, in preparation for their entrance exams.
+Stretch and challenge enrichment classes are provided in Maths, English, Drama, Sport, Art, and Music to support pupils in the scholarship process.